Xufuja/izanami/README.md

 ## Submodules

 * mmd-engine is the equivalent of the "Hazel" project
+* mmd-editor is the equivalent of the "Hazel Editor" project
-* mmd-editor is the equivalent of the "Sandbox" project
+* sandbox is the equivalent of the "Sandbox" project

 ## Set-up